14 Mistakes People with Prediabetes Make When Dieting

 It might seem like an easy way to save a few calories on a prediabetes diet, but skipping a healthy breakfast tends to backfire, says Marina Chaparro, a clinical dietitian, certified diabetes educator, and spokesperson for the Academy of Nutrition and Dietetics.
 “It requires a lot of willpower to avoid overeating at your next meal if you haven’t eaten in a while,” she explains.

 Skipping meals can also mess with your blood sugar, and not just in the way you might imagine.
 “Your blood sugar could go lower or higher, depending on your body’s response,” says Chaparro.
 “You always have a little extra backup of sugar in your liver, which is supposed to be released as needed, but in people with prediabetes the mechanism doesn’t always work properly,” and your liver might mistakenly release too much glucose.

 Overeating healthy foods

 “It’s rare to have prediabetes if you’re very active,” says Chaparro.
 In addition to helping keep your weight down, exercise lowers your glucose levels by encouraging sugar to move into the cells (where it’s used for energy) rather than hang out in your bloodstream.
-“Exercising is like taking a dose of medicine,” says Chaparro, who notes that the benefits continue for a while even after your workout has wrapped.
-Aim for at least 30 minutes of activity per day; a combo of aerobic exercise and strength-training is ideal.
+“Exercising is like taking a dose of medicine,” says Chaparro, who notes that the exercise benefits continue for a while even after your workout has wrapped.
+Aim for at least 30 minutes of activity per day; a combo of aerobic exercise and strength training is ideal.